hypo69/hypo/src/endpoints/hypo69/code_assistant/instructions/instruction_doc_writer_md_en.md

      |
      F

-     Where `A,B,C,D,E,F` are internal logical blocks of the function
+     Where `A,B,C,D,E,F` are internal logical blocks of the function.
+Do not use abbreviations A,B,C,... give logical names to the blocks

-     If there are inner functions inside the function, consider each of them separately

      **Parameters**:
      - `param` (str): Description of the `param` parameter.